-The Company is a member of AXIS Capital.
-AXIS Capital remains focused on addressing the impact of climate change.
-AXIS Capital established a Climate Change Working Group in 2019 which includes representation for the Company and focuses specifically on climate-related risks and opportunities to ensure they are identified and managed as part of the Enterprise risk management framework.
+The Company is a member of AXIS.
+AXIS remains focused on addressing the impact of climate change.
+AXIS has in place an 'Environmental Working Group' which includes representation for the Company and focuses specifically on climate-related risks such as physical, transition and liability risks, and oversees the integration of these climate risks in the Company's Enterprise risk management framework.

-AXIS Capital's Fossil Fuel policy limiting thermal coal and oil sands underwriting and investment went into effect on 1 January 2020.
-Further details on group wide energy and carbon reduction initiative has been documented in the Corporate Citizenship section of the AXIS Capital Holdings Annual Report which can be obtained from the AXIS website.
+Further details on AXIS group-wide energy and carbon reduction initiatives have been documented in the Corporate Citizenship section of the AXIS website.